 You can obtain process IDs for all processes in a given cluster using show status --process or list processes.
 These are the same as the node IDs for these processes as shown in the output of other mcm client commands such as get or in the output of ndb_mgm -e "show" (see ndb_mgm - The NDB Cluster Management Client).

-Instead of a single node, you can also specify the type of nodes or a list of nodes to start (only for MySQL Cluster Manager 8.0.29 and later):
+Instead of a single node, you can also specify the type of nodes or a list of nodes to start: